FilipKatulski/k8s-performance-tests/README.md

 # ClusterLoader

-This clusterloader module was modified by Filip Katulski <filip.katulski@cern.ch>, TDAQ ATLAS project, CERN.
+This clusterloader module was modified by me, Filip Katulski, during my cooperation with EP-ADT-DQ group at ATLAS project, CERN.

 It was suited to run cluster density tests and to retreive timeline data.
 The data analysis and plotting are described further down this file.